krptn/krypton/README.md

 This module uses a custom Key Management System for AES-256 Keys.
 See [KMS](README-KMS.md) for more information.

+**Note:** we have considered using HSM as key management systems.
+However, we have decided that we will not implement HSMs because it would not be possible to withhold that cryptographic systems are only unlocked with correct credentials: this is because a HSM would happily provide the key to Krypton irrespective of whether the user of the web app has provided credentials.

+Of course, all data is securely encrypted even if it is not via a HSM!

+If you want, you can encrypt the SQL database using HSM managed keys for additional security.

 ## Use custom databases